sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 - amount, seller, unit price for each selected products
 - total price

-Next we save the checkout cart event to the event store (6), retrieve new order id from the global counter (7) and then send the order to order components and await for `CheckoutResult` (8).
+Next, we retrieve new order id from the global counter (6) and then send the order to order components and await for `CheckoutResult` (7).
+After done, we save the checkout cart event to the event store (8).

 Finally we set `resultHandler` on the `orderFuture` (10).
 When it is assigned, the handler will be called.